linzjs/linz/docs/models_grid.rst

 Grid DSL
 ********

 The Models grid DSL is used to customise the model index that is generated for each model.
-The grid DSL has quite a few options as the model index is highly customizable.
+The grid DSL has quite a few options, as the model index is highly customizable.

 ``grid`` should be an object, containing the following top-level keys: